krptn/krypton/CONTRIBUTING.md

 ## Scope of the Project

-The scope of this project is an IAM, which ensures proper encryption of any data.
+The scope of this project is an IAM, with the extra feature of encryption of any data.

 ## Conventions